 - Austria is in the Schengen Area.
 This means if you are traveling to/from other countries in the Schengen Area, you won’t have to go through passport control!

 - Stay vigilant.
 Pickpocketing is a risk in many big cities and Vienna is no exception.
-I always carry my cross-body anti-theft purse and keep it in front of me at all times.
+I carry a cross-body anti-theft purse and keep it in front of me at all times.

 - There isn’t a bad time to visit Vienna, but the Christmas markets are really magical.
 Vienna is a great spot to visit year-round, but like larger cities in Europe, there are busier times than others.
 Summer can be quite busy, but the weather is much nicer and comfortable for walking around.
 Spring and fall are far less busy and you’ll find great deals on accommodation during that time.
 Temperatures are also pretty moderate with only needing a lighter jacket during those months.
 Winter can be quite chilly, but Vienna really comes to life during the Christmas market season.
 There are Christmas markets everywhere all with their own charms.
 I loved exploring the various squares around Christmas and collecting mugs.
 It also is pretty busy during the Christmas market season as well, but super romantic for a honeymoon.